← Back to research

 Executive Summary

 Daytona is an open-source platform for running AI-generated code in secure, isolated sandboxes.
-It differentiates through the fastest sandbox creation time (sub-90ms) and unique Computer Use support enabling desktop automation on Linux, Windows, and macOS virtual environments.
+It differentiates through the fastest sandbox creation time (sub-90ms), unique Computer Use support enabling desktop automation on Linux, Windows, macOS, and Android, and — new since early 2026 — GPU sandboxes and mid-execution snapshots.
+In February 2026 it raised a $24M Series A led by FirstMark Capital, with strategic investments from Datadog and Figma Ventures.

 AttributeValue